plotly/plotly.py/doc/python/px-arguments.md

 ### Passing dictionaries or array-likes as the data_frame argument

-The column-based argument `data_frame` can also be passed with a `dict` or `array`.
+The `data_frame` argument can also accept a `dict` or `array` in addition to DataFrame objects.
 Using a dictionary can be a convenient way to pass column names used in axis titles, legend entries and hovers without creating a dataframe.

 ```python
 import plotly.express as px